 As people age, conditions such as rheumatoid or degenerative arthritis can rob them of maximum mobility.
 At Orthopaedic Associates, expert surgeons can manage these types of disorders and determine the best time, and the best type of surgical intervention including total joint replacement or more minor procedures.

 Trauma is a part of our highly mechanized and fast-paced world.
 Orthopaedic Associates stands ready to aid anyone with musculoskeletal injuries.
 Using the latest technology, fracture and trauma care is rendered with the goal of rapid return to a productive lifestyle.

 Whether caused by age, sports injury, trauma or illness, the pain from foot and ankle disorders can greatly limit a person’s ability to be active.
-This pain can be eliminated or significantly reduced through arthroscopy, arthrodesis, cartiledge repair and other techniques.
+This pain can be eliminated or significantly reduced through arthroscopy, arthrodesis, cartilage repair, total ankle replacement, and other techniques.
 We now perform Big Toe Resurfacing and Joint Implant as an alternative to fusing the big toe.